 Ferdinand, while physically imposing, was an oasis of composure.

 He understood striker’s instincts better than they did and snuffed out the glowing embers of danger before they could even be considered a threat.

-Whereas Vidic was battering ram.
+Vidic, in contrast, was battering ram.

 Sure, Fernando Torres may have got the better of him on a couple of occasions but the Serbian international bullied pretty much every other opponent he came up against.

 In 2009, he asked Sir Alex Ferguson to release him so he could join Serbian forces in their war against Kosovo.

 With such a mentality, no wonder he ate forwards for breakfast.